 Five tones inspired by these classic Big Muffs:

 - JHS - "2015"

 The JHS Muff is a JHS original take on the classic circuit.
 You will find this version more powerful and less compressed, with a more haunting midrange.
 It is also the best for bass guitar.

-73 Rams Head - “1973-1977 V2” The 73 Rams Head gets its name for the strange little elfin looking face that appears on the lower right corner of the original pedal.
+The ‘73 Rams Head gets its name for the strange little face that appears on the lower right corner of the original pedal.
 It is best known for having a scooped midrange, less gain, and being darker.

-- The Pi - “1977-1978 V3” The Pi Muff gets its name from the instantly recognizable red Pi symbol on the top.
-This is not to be confused with the later redesigned NYC version released much later in 2000.
-It is best known for a more aggressive sound.
+- The Pi - “1977-1978 V3” An instantly recognizable red Pi symbol gives this pedal its moniker.
+This is not to be confused with the later redesigned NYC version released in 2000.
+It features a more aggressive sound.

 "I want to give a massive thank you to my good friend Jon Cusack and Cusack Music for helping this hefty idea be fully realized.
 Jon you are a wizard of circuitry and a deep well of design knowledge to the things that are over my head – Josh"